JordanSpencerWu/old-website/_posts/2016-02-10-hello-world.markdown

 I remember learning my first programming language at a community college a few years back.
 My first programming language was C++ and my first program was Hello World.
-Anyone can learn how to code, all you need is the right tools to compile the code.
+You can learn how to code, all you need is the right tools to compile the code.
 Every programming language needs a compiler, a compiler is a program that converts your code into a low-level language like assembly language.
 A low-level language is code that deals with the registers in your CPU and are instructions used to write and read data to and from